-Dit artikel wordt niet langer onderhouden, dus de inhoud ervan kan verouderd zijn.
+Dit artikel wordt niet meer onderhouden, dus de inhoud ervan kan verouderd zijn.

 Live Chat, part of the Firefox Support community, is an interactive way to help users solve problems and learn about Firefox.
 The diverse community of Firefox Support contributors consists of people from all over the world with a wide variety of experiences.
 If you enjoy helping others and using Firefox, Live Chat may be for you.
 See Helping with Live Chat for a guide on getting started.

 Table of Contents

 Live Chat makes use of the open source Spark client to handle chat requests from users.
 Once you are signed into Spark, you can start helping with chat sessions.